 Dogs evolved as endurance specialists.
 Wild canines, like wolves and coyotes, use speed to run down prey.
 Domesticated dogs are but one step away from their wild cousins and have retained this instinct to run.
 The urge to pursue moving objects is hard-wired into the canine brain.
 This is a natural hunting behavior that is demonstrated whenever your pup chases a ball, Frisbee, or squirrel.

 Through selective breeding, people have redirected these hunting instincts so that the Labrador stops short of a killing bite and instead retrieves the prey with a soft mouth, for example.
 Herding breeds continue to feel compelled to chase after and “push” moving objects like sheep in a specific direction.

 All dogs enjoy the chase, but particular breeds developed for specific kinds of work are typically more obsessive than others.
 Consider your dog's breed if you have to have chasing issues.
 Greyhounds, whippets, and most terriers are attracted to pursuing and even attacking small animals.
 These breeds can pose a danger to cats, smaller dogs, or farm animals like chickens or rabbits.
 Shepherd breeds are more likely to chase larger livestock, as well as cars, bicycles, and jogging people in a misguided effort to herd them.

 To teach what not to chase, your pup must first be trained to leash walk nicely and to understand the "sit" and "stay" commands.
 These are essential in keeping your dog where you want it.
 Once those are mastered, your dog can learn not to chase.

 The goal is to expose your dog to staged situations that prompt chasing behavior, such as livestock or cars.
 Place your pup on a 6-foot leash (as a safety precaution should the dog bolt), and give the sit/stay command.
 Next, have a friend slowly ride a bicycle, drive a car, or jog by the pup, while you continue to enforce your puppy's sit/stay position.

-- Distract your dog with a food reward, praising it for not chasing.
+Distract your dog with a food reward, praising it for not chasing.
 As soon as it begins to agitate about running after (whining, growling), make an about-face and walk the other direction while praising and offering treats.
 You want the pup to associate the car/bike/jogger presence with treats as it walks away from the enticement.

-- Gradually increase the speed of the vehicle, and continue to intermittently reward your pup for sitting still as it approaches, and then turning away to get treats once it’s near.
-Drill with these setups over and over until the dog looks at you after he sees the car/bike/jogger rather than wanting to approach and chase.
+Gradually increase the speed of the passerby, and continue to intermittently reward your pup for sitting still as it approaches, and then turning away to get treats once it’s near.
+Drill with these setups over and over until the dog looks at you after he sees the passerby rather than wanting to approach and chase.
 It's impossible to totally eliminate the chasing behavior, but it can be redirected.

 Reduce Opportunities for Chasing